fire774/Pieray-bot/README.md

 # Pieray-bot
-Pieray &amp; reset script for AutoHotKey
+Pieray &amp; reset script for AutoHotKey.
+Approved for 1.16 RSG runs.

 For a more detailed explanation and info on criteria: https://youtu.be/B1NopkA0B-c